Interview Group

 The Interview Islands is a group of islands located in Austin Harbour and Interview sound.

 These islands belong to the Andaman Islands.
 They belong to the North and Middle Andaman administrative district, part of the Indian union territory of Andaman and Nicobar Islands.

 Geography

-The main islands are Interview Island, Anderson Island, Murga Island, and South Reef Island.
-Other islands include Bennett Island.
+The main islands are Interview Island, Anderson Island, Murga Island, Bennett Island and South Reef Island.

 Administration

 Politically, Interview Group Islands are part of Mayabunder Taluk.

 Demographics

-There is only 1 village, located on the eastern part of Interview Island.
+There is one village located on the eastern part of Interview Island.